Black-box Dataset Ownership Verification via Backdoor Watermarking: Relation with Model Ownership Verification

 \section{Relation with Model Ownership Verification}

-We notice and admit that the dataset ownership verification defined in this paper is closely related to the model ownership verification (MOV) \cite{jia2021entangled,zhang2021deep,li2022defending}.
+We notice and admit that the dataset ownership verification defined in this paper is closely related to the model ownership verification (MOV) \cite{lukas2021deep,guo2021masterface,xu2021watermarking,li2022defending,zhang2022deep,zheng2022dnn}.
 In general, model ownership verification intends to identify whether a suspicious third-party model (instead of the dataset) is stolen from the victim for unauthorized adoption.
+In this section, we discuss their similarities and differences.
+We summarize the characteristics of MOV and the task of our dataset ownership verification in Table \ref{tab:MOVandDOV}.
+The comparisons between our DVBW and representative MOV methods are in Table \ref{tab:method_compare}.

 Firstly, our DVBW enjoys some similarities to MOV in the watermarking processes.
 Specifically, backdoor attacks are also widely used to watermark the victim model in MOV.
-However, defenders in MOV usually need to manipulate the training process ($e.g.$, adding some additional regularization terms \cite{jia2021entangled} or supportive modules \cite{zhang2021deep}), since they can fully control the training process of the victim model.
+However, defenders in MOV usually need to manipulate the training process ($e.g.$, adding some additional regularization terms \cite{jia2021entangled} or supportive modules \cite{zhang2022deep}), since they can fully control the training process of the victim model.
 In contrast, in our dataset ownership verification, the defender can only modify the dataset while having no information or access to the model training process and therefore we can only use poison-only backdoor attacks for dataset watermarking.
 In other words, defenders in DVBW have significantly fewer capacities, compared with those in MOV.
 It allows our method to be adopted for model copyright protection, whereas their approaches may not be directly used in our task.

 Besides, both our defense and most of the existing MOV methods exploit hypothesis-test in the verification processes.
 However, in our DVBW, we consider the black-box verification scenarios, where defenders can only query the suspicious models to obtain their predictions.
 However, in MOV, many methods ($e.g.$, \cite{li2022defending}) considered the white-box verification scenarios where defenders can obtain the source files of suspicious models.
 Even under the black-box settings, existing MOV methods only consider probability-available cases while our DVBW also discusses label-only ones.